learn-the-web/topics/modulifier-cheat-sheet/index.md

           - 'Add classes to control three basic `z-index` states on an element.'
       - name: '`.pin-top-left`, `.pin-top-right`, `.pin-bottom-left`, `.pin-bottom-right`'
         details:
-          - 'Add a series of classes for moving an `position: absolute` element to different common locations.'
+          - 'Add a series of classes for moving a `position: absolute` element to different common locations.'
           - 'Simplified versions are available: `.pin-tl`, `.pin-tr`, `.pin-bl`, `.pin-br`'
       - name: '`.width-quarter`, `.width-half`, `.width-full`'
         details: